Ioan Gruffudd: Career

-Gruffudd débuted his new male lead of Dr Andrew Earlham, a respected surgeon and widowed father of a teenage son, on 11 September 2017, in ITV's new 6-part thriller miniseries, Liar.
-Dr Earlham's world—personally and professionally—is torn asunder when his son's schoolteacher, Laura Neilson (Joanne Froggatt) accuses him of raping her after their first date, the details of which she cannot remember.
+Gruffudd débuted his new male lead of Andrew Earlham, a respected surgeon and widowed father of a teenage son, on 11 September 2017, in ITV's new 6-part thriller miniseries, Liar.
+Earlham's world—personally and professionally—is torn asunder when his son's schoolteacher, Laura Neilson (Joanne Froggatt) accuses him of raping her after their first date, the details of which she cannot remember.
 Liar also began airing in the US on SundanceTV on 25 September 2017.

 In 2018, Gruffudd was cast as forensic pathologist Dr. Daniel Harrow in the Australian TV show Harrow airing on the ABC.
-The show is set and filmed in Brisbane and focuses on Gruffudd's character Dr. Harrow - a forensic pathologist with a total disregard for authority, and an unfailing empathy for the dead which helps him to solve the most bizarre cases.
-The series was a ratings hit in Australia and overseas, and was renewed for a second series in 2019 and a third series in 2020.
+The show is set and filmed in Brisbane and focuses on Gruffudd's character Harrow - a forensic pathologist with a total disregard for authority, and an unfailing empathy for the dead which helps him to solve bizarre cases.
+The series was a ratings hit in Australia and overseas, the show ran for three seasons, ending in 2020.

 Apart from television and film work, he starred in the music video of Westlife's version of "Uptown Girl" (2001) alongside Claudia Schiffer.
 On 7 July 2007 he was a presenter at the UK leg of Live Earth at Wembley Stadium, London.